TalhaT298/removebg/README.md

 # Background Remover Application

 This is a simple **Flask web application** for removing backgrounds from uploaded images.
-Built with Flask, Python's Pillow library, and the Rembg package, this application allows users to upload an image, removes its background, and provides the processed image for download.
+Built with Flask, Python's Pillow library, and the Rembg package, this application allows users to upload an image, removes its background, and provides the processed image for download..

 ## Features